Are you a small business owner who’s trying to make a mark online?

 From this list, you can then pick out those keywords that are driving high-quality traffic to your website.
 Also, check to make sure that the traffic doesn’t bounce away too quickly.

 If your small business is an ecommerce business, you should look at the conversion rate of these keywords as well.
 That can help you figure out the quality of the traffic.

-Once you have a list of primary keywords, you can head over to the Google Keyword Planner tool.
+Once you have a list of primary keywords, you can head over to the Google tool called Keyword Planner.
 This is a tool offered by Google that helps you find keywords relevant to your small business with ease.
 And the best part about this keyword tool is that it’s absolutely free to use.

-To conduct keyword research for small businesses using this tool, you need to tap on “Discover New Keywords” and key in your primary keywords that you’ve listed.
+To conduct keyword research for a small business using this tool, you need to tap on “Discover New Keywords” and key in your primary keywords that you’ve listed.